apache/incubator-airflow/UPDATING.md

 -->

+### Remove `TaskInstance.log_filepath` attribute

+This method returned incorrect values for a long time, because it did not take into account the different logger configuration and try retires.
+We're also starting to support more advanced tools that don't use files, so it is impossible to determine the correct file path in every case e.g. Stackdriver doesn't use files but identifies logs based on labels.
+For this reason, we decided to delete this attribute.

+If you need to read logs, you can use `airflow.utils.log.log_reader.TaskLogReader` class, which does not have the above restrictions.

 ### Removed pod_launcher from core airflow

 Moved the pod launcher from `airflow.kubernetes.pod_launcher` to `airflow.providers.cncf.kubernetes.utils.pod_launcher`

-This will alow users to update the pod_launcher for the KubernetesPodOperator without requiring an airflow upgrade
+This will allow users to update the pod_launcher for the KubernetesPodOperator without requiring an airflow upgrade

 ### Default `[webserver] worker_refresh_interval` is changed to `6000` seconds